|

 Rivalries

 The major rivalry in basketball has been with Mansfield High School.
-This competition has involved not only the most games (209) against any opponent, but, also, the some of the most disappointing defeats and some of the most exhilarating victories.
-Overall the Tygers hold a 140 to 69 edge on the Orange and Black, while twenty-eight times the game has been decided by a single shot.
+This competition has involved not only the most games (231) against any opponent, but, also, the some of the most disappointing defeats and some of the most exhilarating victories.
+Overall the Tygers hold a 150 to 81 edge on the Orange and Black, while thirty-one times the game has been decided by a single shot.
 Eight times the A’s have finished second behind them in league competition.
-Thirty-six times the rivals have met in tournament games with the A’s winning eight contests, while 28 times the Red and White ended the Ashland season.
+Thirty-eight times the rivals have met in tournament games with the A’s winning nine contests, while 29 times the Red and White ended the Ashland season.

 Appropriately Ashland basketball has had only one rivalry trophy, and it’s with Mansfield.
 It was the most memorable souvenir the Red Lantern.
 Originally it gained a reputation for its endearing luck as a mascot, when it followed the 1932 AHS basketball team to the State Tournament.
 The lantern appeared at the Mansfield-Ashland District tournament game in Sandusky, and the A’s won a 13-point victory, which was the largest margin in six years against the “men of Murphy.”
 MHS coach Russell Murphy suggested at the next NCO league meeting that the two schools vie for its possession after each future football and basketball game.